A.A.S. Nursing Program Fact Sheet

 - 90% of graduates seeking employment will be employed in a RN position within one year of graduation.

 - Varied quantitative and psychomotor measures support that students achieve all end-of-program student learning outcomes.

 National Licensing Exam (NCLEX-RN) pass rate:

-100% of graduates seeking employment are employed in a RN position within one year
+97% of the Class of 2018 graduates seeking employment were employed in a RN position within one year of graduation.